davetron5000/naildrivin5.com/_posts/2025-03-19-one-week-with-desktop-linux-after-a-20-year-absence.md

 For my entire career, I'm used to being able to quickly go from a symbol in my editor (which has always been some form of vi) to API documentation.
 Yes, [I wrote a Java Doclet that generates vimdoc for the Java Standard Library](https://github.com/davetron5000/vimdoclet).
 Nowadays, I use Dash.

 I use it in two ways.
-First, I can use Alfred to lookup something in Dash, say "max-height", hit return, and have Dashs show me the docs directly:
+First, I can use Alfred to lookup something in Dash, say "max-height", hit return, and have Dash show me the docs directly:

 <figure>
   <img src="/images/linux-desktop/alfred-dash.gif" alt="Animated gif showing Alfred pop up as a text field above Dash, 'min-height' being typed in, and Dash showing the MDN documentation for 'min-height'" />
 </figure>

-I can do this directly from vim by placing the cursor on a symbol and hitting <kbd>K</kbd>.
+Second, I can do this directly from vim by placing the cursor on a symbol and hitting <kbd>K</kbd>.
 This brings up Dash, performing a search in the context of only Ruby documentation:

 <figure>
   <img src="/images/linux-desktop/vim-dash.gif" alt="Animated gif showing vim editing Ruby code.
 The cursor